3625 Midway Dr Suite T

 For dogs, we may recommend an oral anti-inflammatory on the day of surgery and several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset and can be given even on the morning of surgery.
 The cost of the medication varies depending on the size of your dog.

 Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 We administer a pain injection prior to surgery.
 After surgery, pain medication is given on a case-by-case basis.
 Any animal that appears painful will receive additional pain medication.

 We use narcotic patches for some surgeries as well.
 The cost will depend on the size of your pet.
 Injectable pain medications may also be used after surgery on both dogs and cats.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.

 What other decisions do I need to make?

-When you bring your pet in for surgery, we will need to about 10 minutes of your time to fill out paperwork and make decisions on the blood testing and other options available.
-When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet’s home care needs.
+When you bring your pet in for surgery, we will need about 10 minutes of your time to fill out paperwork and make decisions on the blood testing and other options available.
+When you pick up your pet after surgery you can also plan to spend about 10 minutes going over your pet’s home care needs.